MoneyConsumer

 and last updated

-COLORADO — Colorado drivers could notice some relief at the pump this week, thanks to a seasonal shift in gasoline.
+COLORADO (KOAA) — Colorado drivers could notice some relief at the pump this week, thanks to a seasonal shift in gasoline.

 The U.S. Environmental Protection Agency requires gas stations to switch from summer-blend to winter-blend fuel each fall.
 Retailers can begin selling the new blend as early as Sept.
 16, though the transition takes time as stations work through their remaining summer supply.